 Web Accessibility simply means that anyone can use your website including those with disabilities.
-A website built with web accessibility in mind ensures a properly developed website.
+A website built with accessibility in mind ensures a properly developed website.
 That means to a standard that is loved not only by those with disabilities, but also by companies that love universal standards, like Google.
 Who doesn't want to be loved?
 Besides, why would any organization exclude anyone, throwing away potential revenue opportunities?

 And the great news?
-If web accessibility is baked in to the development process, your cost is minimal.
+If accessibility is baked in to the development process, your cost is minimal.
 It's like putting chocolate chips into the cookie dough before you put them in the oven.

 We offer a range of web accessibility services including:

 AODA and ADA Web accessibility testing and auditing

 We offer a range a services and reports that will indicate how accessible your website currently is.
 Customers can purchase simple reports or detailed site audits.
-For detailed web accessibility audits, you'll receive an outline that includes what code needs to be remediated.
+For detailed web accessibility audits, when available, you'll receive an outline that includes what code needs to be remediated.
 We also now offer live user testing.

 Repairing existing websites for accessibility

 If a website is built properly and to web standards, perhaps it only requires a quick repair.
 Some websites are just too large to be rebuilt and a piece by piece approach is more appropriate.
 Before rebuilding a website, contact us to determine which approach would make the most sense.